DOCKER

 docker-compose up -d

-29. What is the difference between docker-compose up
+29. What is the difference between docker-compose up and docker-compose up --build?

-forces rebuilding images before starting containers.
+Answer: up --build forces rebuilding images before starting containers.

 30. How do you persist database data in Docker?